-13-15 year olds: empowering rangatahi to be confident gamers
+13-15 year olds: empowering youths to be confident gamers

 For children between 13-15, we recommend continuing to develop an open and trust-based relationship that supports greater independence and may include some unsupervised play.
-It is important to find an appropriate balance for your whānau between maintaining supervision and allowing more freedom and privacy for rangatahi.
+It is important to find an appropriate balance for your family between maintaining supervision and allowing more freedom and privacy for your child.

-At this age it is often effective to discuss and negotiate rules rather dictate them.
+At this age it is often more effective to discuss and negotiate rules rather dictate them.

-The balance between parental controls and trusting rangatahi to game safely will likely change again during this time.
-We recommend rangatahi start to build their knowledge of safety tools, so they have some control over the content and interactions they are exposed to when gaming.
+The balance between parental controls and trusting your child to game safely will likely change again during this time.
+We recommend children start to build their knowledge of safety tools, so they have some control over the content and interactions they are exposed to when gaming.